galaxyproject/planemo/docs/_writing_macros.rst

    </xml>

 Named yields are replaced in the order of the tokens defined in the ``expand`` tag.
-Unamed yields are replaced after all named tokens have been replaced (by the non-token child elements of the expand tag).
+Unnamed yields are replaced after all named tokens have been replaced (by the non-token child elements of the expand tag).
 If there are named yields that have no corresponding token, then they are treated like unnamed yields.
-Note that, unnamed and named tokens can be used multiple times in a macro, then each occurence is preplaced by the corresponding content definedin the ``expand``.
+Note that unnamed and named tokens can be used multiple times in a macro, then each occurrence is replaced by the corresponding content defined in the ``expand``.

 Further, note that the order of the replacements offers some possibilities